 How melanoma is diagnosed

-Usually you’ll begin by seeing your GP, who will examine you.
-If your GP thinks you may have a melanoma, they should refer you urgently to a doctor with specialist training in diagnosing skin conditions, including cancer (a dermatologist).
+Usually your GP will examine you first.
+If they think you may have a melanoma, they should refer you to a doctor with specialist training in diagnosing skin conditions (a dermatologist).

 Back to top

-Once you’re lying down comfortably, your doctor will inject a local anaesthetic around the area of the mole.
-After this, they’ll cut out the whole mole and 2mm of normal skin around it.
-You won’t feel this because the local anaesthetic numbs the area.
-Your doctor will then close the wound using stitches.
+Once you’re lying down comfortably, your doctor will inject a local anaesthetic into the area around the mole.
+This will numb the area so you don’t feel any pain.
+They’ll cut out the whole mole and 2mm of normal skin around it.
+Your doctor will close the wound using stitches.
 These will be removed after 5–14 days, depending on where the mole was.
-Some people may have stitches that dissolve and don’t need to be removed.
+Some people may have stitches that dissolve, which don’t need to be removed.